cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 In case of damage to a vessel it can be equipped with emergency repair systems.
-These systems are things like automatic puncture sealing, repair drones, redundancy systems, fire controll and a multitude of other components offering added security for the vessels inhabitants.
+These systems are things like automatic puncture sealing, repair drones, redundancy systems, fire controll, and a multitude of other components offering added security for the vessels inhabitants.

 These systems are not without limits.
 They have a certain amount of